Enriched $\infty$-operads: Introduction

 Our first goal is to define \iopds{} enriched in a symmetric monoidal \icat{} $\mathcal{V}$ and set up their ``algebraic'' homotopy theory (i.e.\ without inverting the fully faithful and essentially surjective maps).
 In \S\ref{sec segal presheaves} we do this by considering an enriched analogue of Barwick's approach to \iopds{}: we define, given a presentably symmetric monoidal \icat{} $\mathcal{V}$, a notion of \emph{continous Segal presheaves} on an \icat{} $\DFV$.
 We then show that the \icat{} $\PCS(\DFV)$ of these objects has several pleasant properties: \begin{itemize} \item it is presentable, \item it is tensored and cotensored over Segal spaces --- giving Segal spaces of algebras by adjunction, \item if $\mathcal{V}$ is the \icat{} $\mathcal{S}$ of spaces, with the Cartesian product as symmetric monoidal structure, then it is equivalent to Barwick's \icat{} of Segal operads. \item it is functorial for lax symmetric monoidal functors. \end{itemize} To show the last point, we prove that $\PCS(\DFV)$ is equivalent to an alternative model, using algebras in $\mathcal{V}$ for \icats{} $\DFX^{\op}$, for which this functoriality is obvious.
 (This model also makes sense without assuming presentability, but it is not our main focus as our other results are more easily established using Segal presheaves.)

 Just as in the case of Segal spaces, to obtain the ``correct'' \icat{} of enriched \iopds{} we need to invert the fully faithful and essentially surjective maps.
-We introduce these in \S\ref{sec ffes} and then prove our first main result, an analogue of Rezk's completion theorem for Segal spaces in this context: \begin{thm} The \icat{} $\OpdIV$ obtained as the localization of $\PCS(\DFV)$ at the fully faithful and essentially surjective morphisms is given by the full subcategory of complete objects, i.e.\ those whose underlying Segal space is complete in the sense of Rezk. \end{thm} Moreover, the \icat{} $\OpdIV$ inherits a natural tensoring and cotensoring with complete Segal spaces, which gives natural \icats{} of algebras for enriched \iopds{} by adjunction.
+We introduce these in \S\ref{sec ffes} and then prove our first main result, an analogue of Rezk's completion theorem for Segal spaces in this context: \begin{thm} The \icat{} $\OpdIV$ obtained as the localization of $\PCS(\DFV)$ at the fully faithful and essentially surjective morphisms is given by the full subcategory of complete objects, i.e.\ those whose underlying Segal space is complete in the sense of Rezk. \end{thm} The proof follows the same outline as the completion theorem for enriched \icats{} from \cite{enriched}, which in turn is a variant of Rezk's original proof \cite{Rezk}; the main new ingredient needed is the tensoring of $\PCS(\DFV)$ with complete Segal spaces, constructed in \S\ref{sec tensor product}.
+This moreover gives natural \icats{} of algebras for enriched \iopds{} by adjunction.

 In \S\ref{sec dendr} we turn to an enriched analogue of the dendroidal Segal spaces of Cisinski and Moerdijk: We again consider a notion of continuous Segal presheaves, now on an \icat{} $\bbOV$ enhancing the dendroidal category $\bbO$.
-Our main result here extends the comparison result of \cite{ChuHaugsengHeuts} to the enriched setting: \begin{thm} There is an equivalence of \icats{} $\PCS(\DFV) \simeq \PCS(\bbOV)$. \end{thm}
+Our main result here extends the comparison result of \cite{ChuHaugsengHeuts} to the enriched setting: \begin{thm} There is an equivalence of \icats{} $\PCS(\DFV) \simeq \PCS(\bbOV)$. \end{thm} Once the definitions are set up, the proof proceeds essentially as in \cite{ChuHaugsengHeuts}.